-What is happening is that an Islamic flavor is being parcelled out under the guise of Christian organizations.
-That part is troubling.
+What seems to be happening is that an Islamic flavor is being parcelled out under the guise of Christian organizations.
 For this reason, I suspect it is being partly subsidized by outside Arab oil money which is attaching Islamic influence to Christian-Palestinian-Chilean sympathies.

-Also troubling is that some Muslims, among the very few Muslims in Chile, seem to be connected to terrorism.
+Equally troubling is that some, among the very few Muslims in Chile, seem to be connected to terrorism.

 The Fundación Palestina Belén 2000 (Palestinian Belen [sic] Foundation 2000) is the chief funding-raising organization in Chile for the Palestinians in the West Bank and Gaza Strip.
 Wealthy Palestinians from the community in Chile support the fund, which publishes a monthly journal, al-Damir.
 On its first anniversary on 25 June, the foundation organized an event, entitled Centro de Eventos Casa Piedra, attended by more than 1,000 invitees, including ministers, MPs, clerics, army officers and judges.
 Minister of the Interior Jose Miguel Insulza and Government Secretary Heraldo Muñoz both posed for a photograph, wearing a keffiah decorated with map of a Palestinian state covering the entire territory of the State of Israel.